top of page

 What are failing implants?

 Dental implants can fail in a small percentage of patients.
 It can happen for a variety of reasons.
-Sumptomps of failing dental implant are
+Sumptomps of failing dental implant are:

-What are Peri-implant diseases?
+What are peri-implant diseases?

-Peri-implantitis is inflammation surrounding dental implants that destroys soft tissues around the implant.
+Peri-implantitis is inflammation surrounding dental implants that destroy soft tissues around the implant.
 Peri-implantitis also leads to loss of supporting bone around the dental implant.
 The inflammatory process can cause bleeding, deepened pockets and collection of pus between the gum and the bone.

 Risk factors for peri-implantitis are similar to those for periodontitis, and include: